gabrielweyer/azure-functions-telemetry/README.md

 The first built-in processor in the chain is `OperationFilteringTelemetryProcessor`, this processor discards all the dependencies considered internal to the Azure Functions runtime (such as access to blob storage for the distributed lock and the calls to Azure Service Bus for the Service Bus binding).

 One of the side-effects of the approach I am using is that the Azure Functions runtime will reference the initial instance of `OperationFilteringTelemetryProcessor` and will call it directly when tracking requests manually.
 Normally the `OperationFilteringTelemetryProcessor` instance points to the second processor in the chain (`QuickPulseTelemetryProcessor`).
 One way for our processors to be called is to point the existing `OperationFilteringTelemetryProcessor` instance to our first processor and point our last processor to `QuickPulseTelemetryProcessor`.
 This is done through some pretty dodgy untested code, but it works :tm:.

+As I did not manage to cover my customisation with unit tests, I wrote [integration tests][integration-tests] instead.

 [azurite]: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite
 [azure-functions-core-tools]: https://github.com/Azure/azure-functions-core-tools